SolaceSamples/solace-samples-javascript/src/features/README.md

 # Solace JavaScript API advanced samples

-This directory contains code showing how to make use of advanced features of the Solace message router.
+This directory contains code showing how to make use of advanced features of the Solace PubSub+ Event Broker.

 The code requires JavaScript API version 10 or later.